TarhunchiKKK/grinch-js/README.md

 pnpm i --save-dev grinch
 ```

-2. Create <i>grinch.config.ts</i> file in the root of your project:
+2. Create _grinch.config.ts_ file in the root of your project:

 ```typescript
 import { defineConfig } from "grinch";